OpenLinkSoftware/node-solid-server/README.md

 than set a large quota, because the current implementation will impair write performance if there is a lot of data.

-## Contribute to Solid
+## Get help and contribute

 Solid is only possible because of a large community of [contributors](https://github.com/solid/node-solid-server/blob/master/CONTRIBUTORS.md).
 A heartfelt thank you to everyone for all of your efforts!

-You can help us too:
+You can receive or provide help too:

-- [Join us in Gitter](https://gitter.im/solid/chat) to help with development or to hang out with us :)
+- [Join us in Gitter](https://gitter.im/solid/chat) to chat about Solid or to hang out with us :)
+- [NSS Gitter channel](https://gitter.im/solid/node-solid-server) for specific (installation) advice about this code base
 - [Create a new issue](https://github.com/solid/node-solid-server/issues/new) to report bugs
 - [Fix an issue](https://github.com/solid/node-solid-server/issues)
+- Reach out to Jackson at jacksonm@inrupt.com to become more involved in maintaining Node Solid Server

 Have a look at [CONTRIBUTING.md](https://github.com/solid/node-solid-server/blob/master/CONTRIBUTING.md).